mailcmd/dual_map_ex/README.md

 # DualMap
-  A DualMap is simply a dual-entry map that allows you to reference pairs of data using both a key or a value.
+  A DualMap is simply a dual-entry map struct that allows you to reference pairs of data using both, a key or a value.
 In a DualMap you can look up a value from its key or a key from its value.

   In simple terms we could say that a DualMap is a map where there is no difference between key and value, both can be either one or the other.